JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_static_symbols.md

 Each Web Types contribution is represented in the Web Symbols framework by a [`PsiSourcedWebSymbol`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/PsiSourcedWebSymbol.kt) object.
-All of the Web Types contributions are mapped 1-1 and custom properties are accessible through `properties` property.
+All the Web Types contributions are mapped 1-1 and custom properties are accessible through `properties` property.

 ## Including Web Types